Madagascar: Biodiversity and Natural Resource Management

 Jim Hansen, Academic Director

-Jim Hansen received his BS in economics from Montana State University and his MA in geography from the University of Hawai‘i at Manoa.
-In addition, he has pursued further studies in the Department d'Etudes Francaises pour Etrangers at the Université de Toulouse le Mirail in Toulouse, France, and MA studies in European languages and literature (French) at the University of Hawai‘i at Manoa.
-Mr. Hansen served as an energy analyst at the East-West Center in Honolulu, where he has done contract work with the United Nations Pacific Energy Development Program, the World Bank, UNESCO, and Pacific Island governments in Fiji, Papua New Guinea, Samoa, and Tonga.
-He has also worked as an English as a Second Language and French instructor at both the University of Hawai‘i and Punahou Academy.
-Mr. Hansen has published in the areas of linguistics, cross-cultural communication, and energy economics.
-He was academic director of the SIT Cameroon program in spring 1994 and the SIT Mali program in fall 2002.
-He has directed programs in Madagascar for SIT since the fall of 1994.
+Jim Hansen received his BS in economics from Montana State University and his MA in geography from the University of Hawaiʻi at Manoa.
+In addition, he has pursued further studies in the Département d'Etudes du Français Langue Etrangère at the Université de Toulouse le Mirail in Toulouse, France, and is currently an MA candidate in European languages and literature (French) at the University of Hawaiʻi at Manoa.
+Mr. Hansen has served as an energy analyst at the East-West Center in Honolulu, where he has done contract work with the United Nations Pacific Energy Development Program, the World Bank, UNESCO, and Pacific Island governments in Fiji, Papua New Guinea, Samoa, and Tonga.
+More recently, he has been employed as an English as a Second Language (ESL) and French instructor at both the University of Hawaiʻi and Punahou School in Honolulu.
+Mr. Hansen has published in the fields of linguistics, cross-cultural communication, and energy economics.
+He was academic director of the SIT Cameroon program in spring 1994, the SIT Mali program in fall 2002, and SIT programs in Madagascar since fall 1994.

 Mamy Rajaonah, Program Assistant